 4. Fix Your Posture

-Proper golf swing posture is essential for a successful game, yet many golfers need help with incorrect positioning, which leads to suboptimal swings.
+Proper golf posture is essential for a successful game, yet many golfers need help with incorrect positioning, which leads to suboptimal swings.

 A common issue is the failure to hinge properly from the hips and an overreliance on knee flex.
 This crowds the ball and results in a steep out-to-in swing path.